Gain Student Independence With ➔

 Individual Supply Kits for Distance Learning and More!

-Despite the fact that I had flexible seating in my classroom, I always used individual supply boxes.
-For distance learning/social distancing I would add a few more things to the box, but I like to keep it relatively simple.
+Despite having flexible seating in my classroom, I always used individual supply boxes.
+For distance learning/social distancing, I would add a few more things to the box, but I like to keep it relatively simple.

 • Pencils (2-3)